MAISNER

 Max Sharpe · RMT · Stocks · Options · Bonds · Futures · Crypto

 Enter tickers to optimise.
-Leave empty to use all tickers from Stocks.xlsx.
 Applies Marchenko-Pastur covariance cleaning, quality scoring, and sector caps.

 Ticker